V-Mayya/sql-project/index.md

 ```
 ### Queries for Data Analysis

-1. Total economic impact to a particular country (Japan chosen as an example) over the years of 2000-2022 demonstrated through the query shown as follows
+1. Economic impact to a particular country (Japan chosen as an example) over the years of 2000-2022 demonstrated through the query shown as follows

 ```
 SELECT SUM(total_monetary_impact), country_code FROM economic_impact_1 WHERE country_code = ..
 GROUP BY country_code ORDER BY total_monetary_impact DESC;